 Rod sharing is very common on Icelandic rivers, in part due to the long hours of guided fishing available as well as a means of keeping the costs down.
 The Hafralonsa, with its numerous gorges and high banks, offers fabulous vantage points for fishing partners or the guide to assist spotting and guiding an angler into the perfect cast.
 The spectacular nature of the gorge will ensure partners are immersed in the environment as much as the fishing.

-We would recommend in all situations having the use of a local guide with typically two shared between 4 rods.
+We would recommend in all situations having the use of a local guide, typically a guide shared between each pair of full rods.
 Even for experienced salmon anglers, local river knowledge is invaluable as are some of the tricks and techniques used to ensure better results.
-Guides will have 4x4 vehicles which are essential to access the bulk of the pools.
+Icelandic fishing will represent all sorts of different challenges to an angler, the clarity of the river requiring anglers to approach pools wth a caution not normnally associated with salmon fishing.
+Knowledge of where the salmon are likely to be lying will make all the difference.
+From hitch flies to tiny but heavy tungsten headed flies as well as nymphs, these are all techniques that guides will use to winkle our recalcirant summer salmon!
+Guides will also have 4x4 vehicles which are essential to access the bulk of the pools.

 Icelandic Salmon flies are typically smaller than those used elsewhere on account of the clarity of the water requiring much smaller sizes than would normally be used with sizes from 10-14 being standard although size 16 and smaller may be used in very low-water conditions.
 There are both excellent pools for hitching as well as pools where small ¼ or ½ inch tubes in copper or Tungsten can be used to good effect.
 Favourite Hafralonsa & Icelandic Flies patterns are and can be found on Salar Flies